-How to Write the American University Supplement Essays 2018-2019
+How to Write the American University Supplemental Essay 2019-2020

 Given its location, it’s no surprise that American University offers top-notch international relations training, nor that its students are typically considered some of the most politically active in the nation.
 But AU’s strengths go beyond its ability to leverage its location for the good of its students.
 As a research university, it emphasizes the stellar research opportunities that it offers undergraduates, and in fact, it encourages all undergrads to make use of its research-related resources to pursue the projects of their dreams.

-Ranked at #78 in the 2019 U.S. News and World Report’s National University ranking, American University is one of the nation’s best universities.
-This year, for those looking to gain admission, American University requires two supplemental essays.
-Since it is often daunting to approach these essays, we here at CollegeVine have prepared the following guide to help you tackle this year’s application!
+Since it is often daunting to approach these essays, we here at CollegeVine have prepared the following guide to help you tackle this year’s main application prompt!

 Want more college admissions tips?